Minority shareholder protection

 We specialise in minority shareholder rights, how to value the shares, tax, and useful strategies to deploy for a fair result in any negotiation

-We specialise in minority shareholder rights, how to protect this rights, value shares,and useful strategies to deploy for a fair result in any negotiation.
-We are discrete.
+We specialise in minority shareholder rights, how to protect those rights, value shares and useful strategies to deploy for a fair result in any negotiation.
+We are discreet.
 In some cases the directors or controlling shareholders abuse their position and cause jeopardy.
 We explain what can be done.

 Please do call us to discuss your position.

 Basic minority shareholder rights